alexisgrenon/site-akia/content/services/strategie-marketing-globale.en.md

 ---
 title: Digital marketing strategy | Akia Marketing
 description: >-
-  Instagram, Facebook, Twitter, Snapchat, AdWords, SEO, Waze ads, Spotify Ads, Influencer marketing; there are plenty of choices, but which ones to prioritize?
+  Instagram, Facebook, Twitter, Snapchat, AdWords, SEO, Waze Ads, Spotify Ads, Influencer marketing; there are plenty of choices, but which ones to prioritize?
 We're here to help you find your way.
 slug: digital-marketing-strategy